Common Name: lantanaphyllum viburnum

 Attracts: Birds, Butterflies

-Grow in average, medium moisture, well-drained soil in full sun to part shade.
-Prune as needed immediately after flowering since flower buds form in summer for the following year.
+Grow in average, medium moisture, well-drained soils in full sun to part shade.
+Prune as needed immediately after flowering because flower buds form in summer for the following year.
 Best fruit set occurs with cross pollination from parents or clones of the within hybrid.